 However, we feel confident to be able to adapt future travels to consider these scenarios.
 For now, our goals are simple… Get out of India to a place where we can cook our meals, live in a more spacious environment, be able to look out a window or door to pleasing scenery, and have the opportunity to be outdoors to enjoy our surroundings.

 |Low tide from the second story of the villa.|

 With all this walking I’ve been doing since the lockdown, the thought of being able to walk in the fresh air, breathing in the scents of nature, and seeing plants, trees, and hopefully, wildlife, is utterly exciting.

 Of course, if we were in Marloth Park right now, with lions on the loose in the park, caution would be imperative when walking.
 But, the excitement of the possibility of spotting the female lion and her cubs along with a wandering male would make the sacrifice well worth it.

 |Abandoned old barns and buildings were tucked away behind vegetation.|

-The concept of visiting with friends in South Africa brings a huge smile to our faces.
-A glass of wine or cocktail, the great companionship of our friends, a tasty dinner cooked on the braai along with the sights and sounds of the bush makes my heart flutter.
+The concept of visiting with friends in South Africa brings a massive smile to our faces.
+A glass of wine or cocktail, the great companionship of our friends, a tasty dinner cooked on the braai along the sights and sounds of the bush makes my heart flutter.

 It’s not as if we didn’t appreciate it while we were there (or anywhere for that matter).
-We cherished every moment, every interaction with friends and nature along with the innate magic of this special place.
+We cherished every moment, every interaction with friends and nature, along with the innate magic of this remarkable place.

 |Most Hindu homes have an elaborate family temple on site.|

-There’s news floating around the internet that South Africa may open its borders as early as September as opposed to February 2021.
+There’s news floating around the internet that South Africa may open its borders as early as September instead of February 2021.
 This would be fantastic.
 Knowing this, if confirmed, would make the next three months easier to bear, especially once we also know Mumbai will open its borders to outgoing international flights.